 The last part of the climb is over alpine wetland meadow resulting from the burn in 1903.
 The recovery time to full forest may be another 1000 years. [revised March 2019]

 From the Maymorn Junction saddle, the track climbs a little over .822 to the actual Maymorn Junction, then drops steadily to join the trail from the Frances Stream.
-Renata Hut, currently (2017) in poor repair, should be reached in 30-45 minutes from the 4WD road.
+Renata Hut, currently (Sep 2019) in poor condition, should be reached in 30-45 minutes from the 4WD road.